foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

 Summary of Crypto Keys Used by FoundriesFactory
 ===============================================

-This page provides a brief summary of cryptographic keys used by FoundriesFactory®.
+This page provides a brief summary of cryptographic keys used by your Factory.

 Secure Connection to Cloud Services
 -----------------------------------

-These certificates are required to access the FoundriesFactory CI servers.
+The following certificates are required to access the FoundriesFactory® CI servers.
 For detailed information, check :ref:`ref-secure-cloud-services`.

 .. list-table:: Device Gateway Certificates Summary